 The best adjectives to describe toothaches—even mild ones—are "annoying," "disruptive," "distracting," and "painful."
 A dull, throbbing ache can radiate through the tooth and jaw all day long.
-Even if you're somehow able to momentarily forget it's there, all it takes is a simple sip of coffee or a bite of a mid-afternoon snack to remind you of its pestering presence.
+Even if you're somehow able to momentarily forget it's there, all it takes is a simple sip of coffee or bite of an afternoon snack to remind you of its pestering presence.
 The worst part is that there's seemingly not much you can do about it, aside from heading straight to the dentist's office—rarely an option in the midst of a busy day.

 The good news is that despite what you might think, there are indeed a few home remedies out there that will keep the sufferer of a mild toothache out of the dentist's waiting room.
 According to Kevin Sands, DDS, a mild toothache could be the result of a number of dental concerns.
 "Main causes of toothaches usually have to do with cavities, general sensitivity due to thin enamel, or even grinding your teeth," he says.
 These expert-approved remedies are actually quite simple, not to mention effective, for ridding your tooth from ache, at least in the short term.
-(Remember, though: These are only for mild toothaches.
-Anything that's chronic or severe means you should head to your dentist as soon as possible.)

 Meet the Expert

-Or an Over-The-Counter Pain Reliever
+Take an Over-the-Counter Pain Reliever

 Sands also recommends turning to an over-the-counter form of pain relief like Tylenol or Advil.
 Sure, it might seem a little obvious, but it's effective nonetheless.
 Not only will it lessen the pain associated with a toothache, but ibuprofen can also reduce swelling and inflammation—two things often associated with the achy condition.